10 Best Shopify Stores for Shoes That Are Generating Revenue with CX

 I’ll admit it: I’m not that into shoe shopping.
 If I go to a shoe warehouse, my children knock down all the boxes.
 If I go to Zappos, I accidentally buy everything.
 If I go to a mall, I’ll buy 10 cinnamon sugar pretzels instead of the one thing I came for: shoes.

-Thankfully, there’s a whole word of smaller e-commerce sites that entice, not overwhelm, the jaded shoe shopper.
+Thankfully, there’s a whole world of smaller e-commerce sites that entice, not overwhelm, the jaded shoe shopper.

-Here are 10 shoe companies that are not only making kickass shoes, but creating an amazing Shopify-fueled experience that’s (maybe) even better than a mall pretzel.
+Here are 10 top Shopify stores that are not only making kickass shoes, but creating an amazing Shopify-fueled customer experience that’s (maybe) even better than a mall pretzel.

 Tecovas makes gorgeous, handmade cowboy boots at an affordable price.
 Their brand is all about quality, a fact you’ll figure out the second you load their homepage.
 Their full-width, beautifully-produced hero video spotlights their bootmakers in action.
 One glance at their homepage and I just knew: 1.
 These boots are legit, and 2.
 I should quit my job and become a bootmaker.

-It’s always good to see an established brand seamlessly transition to the e-commerce space.
+It’s always good to see an established brand seamlessly transition to the e-commerce space along with some of the best Shopify websites.
 I commend Packer Shoes for giving their history the hero treatment.
 Their homepage definitely makes a statement: “We know shoes and neckties used to be really short.”

 The Peter Nappi studio in Nashville, TN is an Edison bulb-laden haven located in an industrial park.
 The first time I visited a few years ago, I had to wait in my parked car for five minutes while a stray dog peed on my tires.
 Needless to say, this place has cred.

-The handcrafted, Italian-rooted shoemaker’s beautiful website gives visitors the in-store experience with an embedded Google Indoor Streetview widget.
-I’m fairly new to Indoor Streetview, so I spent a good chunk of time e-roaming the store and actually checking out items on the racks.
+The handcrafted, Italian-rooted shoemaker’s beautiful Shopify website gives visitors the in-store experience with an embedded Google Indoor Streetview widget.
+What’s really great about the website experience is that I am not only able to use technology to spend a good chunk of time e-roaming the store and actually checking out items on the racks, I also have personal interaction with their chat assistance if it’s human connection I’m craving.
 I’d definitely rank Peter Nappi among my top rabies-free online shoe shopping experiences!

 Thursday Boots’s Shopify site is so rich with soft buttery images that – I’m not kidding – you can actually smell the leather coming from your screen.
 Better yet, they’ve included an easy-to-navigate submenu that includes an “Our Values” tab, artfully explaining their ethical sourcing and responsible manufacturing processes.
 At last, I can smell the leather without all the guilt!